Boy's Abyss: Manga

 In June 2022, Viz Media announced that they licensed the series for English publication.

-Volume list

-Live-action
+Drama

-A live-action television drama adaptation was announced on July 27, 2022.
+A television drama adaptation was announced in July 2022.
 It was directed by Misato Kato with scripts by Kyoko Inukai and Towa Araki performing the lead role.
-The series aired on MBS TV's Drama Tokku programming block from September 2 to October 21, 2022.
+The series aired for eight episodes on MBS's Drama Tokku programming block from September 2 to October 21, 2022.
 RIM performed the opening theme "Inner Child" (インナアチャイルド, In'nāchairudo), while SpendyMily performed the ending theme "Iris".

 Reception

-In 2021, the series was placed 11th in the 7th Next Manga Award in the print category.
-As of July 2022, the series has over one million copies in circulation.
+In 2021, the series was placed eleventh in the 7th Next Manga Award in the print category.
+By July 2022, the series has over one million copies in circulation.